thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/aws-microservices-setup.md

 ```
 {: .copy-code}

 where **YOUR_JKS_FILENAME** is the name of your **.jks** file.
-Then, uncomment all sections in the 'thingsboard.yml' file that are marked with "Uncomment the following section to enable MQTTS".
+Then, uncomment all sections in the 'tb-services.yml' file that are marked with "Uncomment the following lines to enable two-way MQTTS".
+Also, uncomment sections in the 'routes.yml' file that is marked with the same "Uncomment the following lines to enable two-way MQTTS" comment.

 ## Step 10.
 CPU and Memory resources allocation